bhisaac/5eFP/5eFP-SRD.md

 #### Ritual Casting

-You can cast a cleric spell as a ritual if that spell has the ritual tag and you have the spell prepared.
+You can cast a cleric spell as a ritual if that spell has the ritual tag.

 #### Divine Domain